 School age students and preschool students with disabilities are afforded the full range of educational programs according to individual need.
 The variety of educational programs available represents a continuum from regular education to more restrictive special education.
-Programs within DeRuyter Central School District currently meet the need of 89% of students identified as having a disability in the building the student would normally attend.
+Programs within DeRuyter Central School District currently meet the need of approximately 87% of students identified as having a disability in the building the student would normally attend.
 This represents a significant commitment to educating resident students in the least restrictive environment.
 In addition to school age students with disabilities attending their home school for services, the District also coordinates services for preschool students with a disability.
+Approximately 19% of our student population receive special education services.